 If you are a sitter

 Hello Marshy is also designed to be more community driven.
 It is not just about processing bookings.
 It is about building a platform that listens to sitters, values feedback, and improves with the people using it.
-For sitters who want more control, more respect, and a model that does not keep taking from every booking, the membership approach can be a much better long term option.
+For sitters who want more choice, more respect, and a model built around how they actually work, Hello Marshy offers a more flexible alternative.

 Hello Marshy vs Rover: safety and booking protection